 Supine position with knee flexed

-For intramedullary nailing of distal tibia fractures.
+This patient position is used for intramedullary nailing of distal tibia fractures.

 Supine position for MIO

 The patient is positioned supine on a radiolucent operating table extension and the foot is brought to the end of the table.

 This position provides access to the posterior medial tibia.
 It may be used for a portion of an operation, the rest of which is done with the hip and knee extended into the standard supine position.

 Lateral positioning may be used when the fracture pattern is predominantly posterolateral.